Skip to main content

 Open it

-open https://dashboard.pome.sh
+open https://app.pome.sh

 Or grab a direct link from the URL /pome-setup prints after registering your agent.